I tried to use Client Cert Auth in HTTP action in Flow. But I always got the error either

 Could you please share a screenshot of your flow's configuration?

 When you use "HTTP" action with Client Certificate authentication, within Pfx field of "HTTP" action, you should type the Base64-encoded contents representation of your PFX file.
-Within Password field, type the password to access the PFX file.
+Within Password field, type the password to access the PFX file.28.JPG

 The parameter format of Client Certificate Authentication as below: